 In the studio, I prefer recording final guitar parts in the control room; I strongly dislike wearing headphones, I feel restricted.
 Oddly enough, while tracking, especially solos, I like to hear myself decently low in the mix; for some reason, this forces me to play “harder” and with more “attack.”
-Given that my band, 79, is a Rock n Roll group, miking the amp is essential opposed to DI.
+Given that my band, 79, is a Rock and Roll group, miking the amp is essential as opposed to DI.
 Mimicking that live show sound is favored.
 For rhythm guitar parts, I love to record a few tracks and mess with panning.

 How do you keep your sound consistent onstage?

-In keeping my sound consistent onstage, the first thing I do is look at the venue size— capacity reveals the amp setup I select.
+In keeping my sound consistent onstage, the first thing I do is look at the venue size—capacity reveals the amp setup I select.
 For example, I would not bring my JTM45 to a smaller venue, as I do not want to deafen the audience; for those that do not know, you have to crank Marshall Plexis in order to get that nice crunch.
 From there, I adjust the amp tone itself, based on the room size.
-EQing with my bandmates is the real key… Luckily, we all work toward producing the greatest overall sound— nobody is trying to be “the star of the show.”
+EQing with my bandmates is the real key.
+Luckily, we all work toward producing the greatest overall sound— nobody is trying to be “the star of the show.”
 Through this, we are able to create an even, low volume, sound.

 What does your practice consist of?